galaxyproject/training-material/topics/data-science/tutorials/snakemake/tutorial.md

 TODO

-This is called a "Directed Acyclic Graph", it is a graph of nodes (tasks that need to be executed), with connections between nodes that have a direction (this task depends on outputs of that task), and there are no cycles (no outputs depend on inputs.)
+This is called a {DAG}, it is a graph of nodes (tasks that need to be executed), with connections between nodes that have a direction (this task depends on outputs of that task), and there are no cycles (no outputs depend on inputs.)
 These are very common in {SciWMS}s because they make computation faster.
 Instead of executing step-by-step, we can build this graph of what work needs to be done, and then starting with the leaves of the graph (the end nodes without other dependencies) we can start executing and removing them.

 This also how we can really easily parallelise workflows: because we know the dependencies of each step, we know which can be executed right now, and we can execute them in parallel because we know for sure they do not depend on each other.